ProbablyNotArtyom/schismtracker/docs/configuration.md

 If zero, loading a song when another one is playing will start playing the new song after it is loaded.

+#### Startup behavior

+    [General]
+    bypass_splash=0

+By default Schism Tracker starts up to the about page before continuing.
+When `bypass_splash` is set to 1, Schism Tracker will skip this and startup directly to the load module page.

 #### File browser

     [Directories]